tonis2/Vulkan.c3/README.md

 - Idiomatic C3 error handling — Vulkan error codes map to C3 faults
 - Builder pattern — auto-generated `.set*()` and `.build()` methods for Vulkan structs
 - Cross-platform — Windows, Linux (X11/Wayland), and macOS
-- No link-time Vulkan dependency — the loader is found at runtime (volk-style), so no Vulkan SDK is needed to build
+- No link-time Vulkan dependency — the loader is opened at runtime (volk-style), so the Vulkan SDK is optional on every platform, at build time and at run time
+- Ships its own loader and driver on macOS (arm64), so a Mac needs nothing installed to run

 ## Project structure